How Much Tax Does a Small Business Pay?

 Often small business owners penalize themselves by taking the least expensive route to selection of a tax advisory or accounting group.
 If you are good at operating and managing your business and working with customers, you should be successful and make a great living, perhaps building wealth.
 The key to keeping as much as you can of that money is in recognizing and taking advantage of expert tax guidance.

 Tax planning is a critical part of the process and begins with expert advice as to the business entity formation as discussed earlier.
 Though, as a business grows, you may be able to change the structure, it is not an easy process and will cost some money.
 So, getting the right planning and advice on the front end is advisable.

 Tax planning also involves planning for growth, future hiring of employees or working with independent contractors, as well as tax advantageous setup of retirement plans for owners and employees.
 Contributions to these plans are normally deductible against income in the year of the contributions.
 This saves money in the current tax year, and it also allows the money contributed to grow in tax advantaged accounts for retirement.

-Working with a certified public accounting firm that also offers bookkeeping and tax preparation services provides and end-to-end small business tax solution.
-It also offers audit protection and representation before the IRS if there are questions.
+Working with a tax team that also offers bookkeeping and tax preparation services provides and end-to-end small business tax solution.
+It also offers audit response and representation before the IRS if there are questions.
 Now that you have an answer to the “how much tax does a small business pay” question, take a look at the end-to-end expert solutions at Taxhive.com.